duddb3/ABCD_Harmonizer/README.md

 ## Use
 ![image](https://user-images.githubusercontent.com/98111478/200028418-c6d76e7e-2fe2-4ece-8f65-dc25477347c6.png)

-The user interface of ABCD_Harmonizer.
+Above: the user interface of ABCD_Harmonizer.

 ### Installation

 MATLAB: pull/download this repository to your local machine.
 In MATLAB, add the downloaded folder to your path and type "ABCD_Harmonizer" in the command window.
 The user interface should appear; follow the steps below

 Non-MATLAB: if you don't have an active MATLAB license, don't worry, I've compiled the tool into a Windows executable App (Windows only for now - let me know if you are a Mac user!).
+Just download the "MyAppInstaller_web.exe" file; run it and follow the prompts! (note: it will check for MATLAB runtime routines on your machine and download them if necessary; it's free, but FYI it can take a while depending on your internet connection)

 ### Steps
 1. Set path to ABCD Data Download